 We monitor and manage quality metrics, including star rating for Medicare Advantage plans and MSSP quality metrics, and submit quality data on behalf of our Medical Groups, as well as our ACO participants.
 A failure to achieve threshold standards for quality metrics could result in the loss of any shared savings or other bonuses, or result in a reduction of such payments under VBC arrangements.
 Further, under the Medicare Advantage plans' star rating system, lower star ratings correspond to lower quality ratings, and ultimately, lower payments to participating providers under the Quality Bonus Program.
-Further, with the implementation of MIPS and APMs, lower quality scores ultimately result in upward or downward adjustments to Privia Physicians' Medicare Part B FFS payments.
+Further, with the implementation of MIPS and APMs, lower quality ratings can potentially lead to the termination of an affiliate physicians' Medicare Part B FFS payments.
 Further, lower quality ratings can potentially lead to the termination of an affiliate physician's ability to participate in a particular commercial payer product or result in our Medical Groups not being able to participate in a particular VBC arrangement, tiered network or narrow network offering.
 All of these possible outcomes could have a material adverse effect on our business, results of operations, financial condition and cash flows.